 Well, I definitely can't dispute.

-They gave her a total free pass, but remember, he her underlings like Cheryl Mills, Huma, they were making false statements left and right.
+But remember, her underlings like Cheryl Mills, Puma, they were making false statements left and right.

-There was no false statement prosecution on any of them like you've seen with with General Flynn uh when they rushed to interview uh Flynn at the White House shortly after the Trump inauguration.
+There was no false statement prosecution on any of them like you've seen with General Flynn when they rushed to interview Flynn at the White House shortly after the Trump inauguration.

 So I think when you look at the text message, and one of the reasons why we need to get the missing text messages, you see Peter Strzok's bias, and that's apparent, not just that he doesn't like Trump, but that we can't let Trump get elected or we need an insurance policy.

-But then the whole scenario you outlined, the acts the questionable actions in both cases dovetail what Strzok's bias.
+But then the whole scenario you outlined, the questionable actions in both cases dovetail with Strzzok's bias.

 I mean, I think that's the problem.